raphael-guer1n/R-type-mirror/comparative_study.md

 - **Game Data:** Re-sending the whole world each tick (full snapshots) would quickly saturate the network. **Delta Snapshots** only transmit changes since the last acknowledged state, drastically reducing bandwidth.
 Pairing this with **UserCmd batching** on the client side improves lag tolerance and enables client-side prediction and reconciliation.
 - **Networking Library:** **Asio Standalone** offers a clean, header-only, asynchronous API that compiles fast and works on all platforms without pulling the entire Boost ecosystem—ideal for both coursework and production-like prototypes.
 - **Package Manager:** We choose **vcpkg** to ensure consistent cross-platform builds via the CMake toolchain file and triplets.
 This simplifies teammate onboarding and CI, while keeping dependencies (like Asio) reproducible across macOS, Linux, and Windows.
+- **Framework:** We choose **SDL2** as our multimedia layer.
+  It is portable across Windows, Linux, and macOS, integrates well with OpenGL,
+  and provides reliable input, audio, and rendering.
+Compared to SFML, SDL2 is
+  lower-level but more flexible and widely adopted in both academia and industry.
+  This makes it the most appropriate choice for our R-Type project.

 **Bottom line:**
 **UDP (Quake-style) + Delta Snapshots + UserCmd batching + Asio Standalone, managed with vcpkg** gives us the **best balance** of performance, reliability, portability, and learning value for the R-Type project.